heroku/terraform-provider-heroku/website/docs/r/build.html.markdown

   app = "${heroku_app.foobar.id}"

   source = {
-    // Apps that use an official Heroku buildpack, like heroku/ruby,
-    // will be auto-detected.
-No buildpacks setting required. path    = "sources/app-v1.tgz"
-    version = "v1"
+    // A local directory, changing its contents will
+    // force a new build during `terraform apply` path    = "../example-app"
   }
 }